utec-cs-aed-2020-0/graphproject-0xgr4phs/README.md

 float isDense(float threshold = 0.5); // Calculates density using threshold

-bool isDense(float threshold = 0.5) const; // Calculates the density of the graph, and determine if it is dense dependening on a threshold value
+bool isDense(float threshold = 0.5); // Calculates the density of the graph, and determine if it is dense dependening on a threshold value

 bool isConnected(); // Detect if the graph is connected (creado solo para grafos no dirigidos)